Austinkuria/attendance-system/documentation.md

       - "Could use more time for hands-on exercises"
       - "Great explanations of complex concepts"
 ```
 CHAPTER 5:
 SYSTEM TESTING AND IMPLEMENTATION

 Introduction

-The testing phase for the QR Code-based Smart Attendance System employed a practical approach focused on real-world usability and security validation.
+The testing phase for the Quick Response Code (QR Code)-based Smart Attendance System employed a practical approach focused on real-world usability and security validation.
 Our testing prioritized critical features and core functionality to ensure a reliable system for everyday academic use.

 Our testing focused on three critical aspects essential to the system's success:
-1. Attendance tracking accuracy and QR code reliability
+1. Attendance tracking accuracy and Quick Response (QR) code reliability
 2. Anti-spoofing mechanism effectiveness
 3. User experience across different devices and network conditions